-No. You are free to post as "hikerguy72", "TolstoyFan", or any other available username you prefer (just don't use any one else's real name).
+No. You are free to post as "hikerguy72", "TolstoyFan", or any other username you prefer (just don't use any one else's real name).

 You are free to abandon your account and sign up with a new username at any time.
-Any prior postings will retain their original author attribute.
+Any prior postings retain their original author attribute.

 Surveys provide a useful snapshot of employee sentiment at any given time.
 However, they have some major inherent drawbacks, including:

-Compini is expressly designed to promote and reward long-term dialogue rather than constant notification: The average user spends seven minutes on-site, three times per month, during which they are able to read, comment, vote, and post about what is top of mind without sending or forwarding a single email.
+Compini is expressly designed to promote and reward long-term communication rather than constant notification: The average user spends seven minutes on-site, three times per month, during which they are able to read, comment, vote, and post about what is top of mind without sending or forwarding a single email.